 - A tool for event correlation and risk assessment

 During the initial design, the focus was on custom Advanced Security Network Metric (ASNM), large scale data mining based on artificial intelligence, and unique specialized algorithms providing detection of the entire scale of threats and anomalies.
 Immediate outcomes can be obtained via an intuitive user interface and user-defined reports.
-GREYCORTEX also brings a whole lot of other interesting options, e.g. for forensic purposes, it provides a complex and detailed overview and history of network traffic, behavior of users, network hosts, applications and services.
+GREYCORTEX also brings a whole lot of other interesting options, e.g. for forensic purposes, it provides a complex and detailed overview and history of network traffic, the behavior of users, network hosts, applications and services.

 The main input is a network data from a mirror port on a backbone switch or a network tap.
 The NBA detectors are able to accept summarized data in the format of custom ASNM metrics or according to NetFlow v5/9 and IPFIX for IPv4 and IPv6.
 In addition to the network traffic, the product is able to identify identity context using the company’s LDAP or the Active Directory services.
 These technologies can also be used for user management and authentication.

-Detection signatures dataset containing over 30,000 rules is obtained from external sources.
+Detection signatures dataset containing over 30,000 rules are obtained from external sources.
 IP address blacklists and their reputation (trustworthiness) are also obtained.
 These lists are regularly updated on an hourly or on a daily basis.
 This enables the tool to obtain information about generally known malware and about Command and Control (C&C) attack servers, sources of attack, and known botnets.
-Moreover, uses a list of known sources of spam, information about Tor networks and about proxy servers as well as information about ownership and geographic position of the communicating hosts and domains.
+Moreover, it uses a list of known sources of spam, information about Tor networks and about proxy servers as well as information about ownership and geographic position of the communicating hosts and domains.

 The ASNM protocol is used to track over 70 attributes of each individual flow in the network.
 For each flow, it generates information about the source and the target, its duration, size of the data portion and packet counters.
-MENDEL also retrieves information about frequency spectrum and performance such as Application Response Time (ART), Round Trip Time (RTT), Jitter, and other.
+MENDEL also retrieves information about frequency spectrum and performance such as Application Response Time (ART), Round Trip Time (RTT), Jitter, and others.

 The functions enabling the detection of anomalous and potentially undesirable behavior work similarly in NetFlow protocol; however, thanks to ANSM, they are more detailed and therefore more effective.
 Another difference consists in the ability to identify consistent bidirectional flows in the network.
 For application detection, a custom application protocol recognition mechanism similar to NBAR (Network-Based Application Recognition) standard used in Cisco devices is employed; the mechanism can recognize hundreds of protocols.
-The DPI technology enables extraction of metadata for almost 30 application protocols, even in tunneled traffic.
+The DPI technology enables the extraction of metadata for almost 30 application protocols, even in tunneled traffic.

 The application is continuously learning to distinguish characteristics of anomalous flows from the normal ones based on probability and statistical models without the need for decoding or decrypting the data.
 After installation into a network, it is necessary to let the application train itself in a new environment for at least a couple of hours.
-It gains the complete knowledge after approximately one week.
+It gains complete knowledge after approximately one week.